emilysmtan/ForexMonitoring/README.md

 With reference from:
 https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html

-If you have comments and feedback, pls drop me a an email at emilysmtan@hotmail.com.
+If you have comments and feedback, pls drop me an email at emilysmtan@hotmail.com.

 Disclaimer: The stock market is pretty volatile.
 This machine learning definitely has potential for being used but as far as it is concerned, it is only experimental and I wouldn't really recommend to make decisionsm merely based on a simple framework.